jg-digital-media/jgdm-woocommerce-selectors/README.md

     #sidebar {

-        // <ul> Author Information </ul>
-        // <ul> pages list - role=navigation on ul element
-        // <ul> ????
+        /* WooCommerce Sidebar Section

+        Three Child <ul> elements

+        1. Search Text Box and Button
+        2. Site Pages List - role=navigation
+        3. Third Child - Blank <ul> Element by default */

-        // Author information and Search Form - Try using a first-child CSS Selector for
+        // Author information and Search Form - You can also try using a first-child CSS
-        // ul elements that are children for the div element with an ID of #sidebar ul {
+        // selector for ul elements that are children for the div element with an ID of #sidebar
+        ul {

             li {

+                //
                 #searchform {

+                    // Note: <form> element

                     div {